miczho/self-notes/topics/elitebook-840-g7.md

 case "$1" in
   pre)
-    for device in XHC PXSX TXHC; do if grep -qE "^$device.*enabled" /proc/acpi/wakeup; then
+    for device in XHC TXHC; do
+      if grep -qE "^$device.*enabled" /proc/acpi/wakeup; then
         echo "Disabling wakeup on $device"
         echo "$device" > /proc/acpi/wakeup
       fi
+    done

+    for device in \
+      /sys/bus/usb/devices/5-1.3.2.4 \
+      /sys/bus/usb/devices/6-1.3.3
+	do
+      echo "Disabling wakeup on $device"
+      echo disabled > "$device"/power/wakeup
     done
     ;;
   *)